Code of Conduct in Practice #3: Social Work Supervision

 Principle 4: Be competent and responsible for your professional development.

-• maintaining and improving your knowledge and skills
+• Maintain and improve your knowledge and skills.

-• knowing and working within the limits of your own practice and seeking supervision and guidance where necessary
+• Know and work within the limits of your own practice – seek supervision and guidance where necessary.

-• actively participating in supervision and critically reflecting on practice
+• Actively participate in supervision and critically reflect on practice.

-• being responsible for and engaging in, continuing professional development.
+• Be responsible for and engage in, continuing professional development.

-If supervision is not available to you for a period of time, such as your supervisor being away, then talk to your manager about seeking peer or external supervision opportunities, so you can meet your professional responsibilities.
+If supervision is not available to you for a period, such as your supervisor being away, then talk to your manager about alternative supervision opportunities, so you can meet your professional responsibilities.
 When you renew your Practising Certificate, you are required to declare that you are receiving regular supervision.
 The SWRB may also ask social workers to provide evidence of supervision and a contract for supervision if they are undertaking a competence assessment.

 Principle 10: Keep accurate records and use technology effectively and safely.

-The expectation of keeping clear and accurate records also extends to supervision.
-Recording ideally should be a partnership between the supervisee and supervisor and both parties should maintain copies of the record.
-Supervision records at minimum should record the date of the meeting, the agenda, and decisions, and agreed actions.
-They should also record where there are areas of disagreement between the supervisor and supervisee.
+Recording supervision should be a partnership between the supervisee and supervisor, with both parties maintaining copies of the record.
+Records should include the date of the meeting, the agenda, decisions made and agreed actions.
+They should also record any areas of disagreement between the supervisor and supervisee.

 Reflections

-Below are some questions that supervisors and supervisees may like to reflect on together:
+Supervisors and supervisees may like to reflect on the following questions together:

 1. Is our supervision supporting accountability to those we are working with and the social work profession?